phoebe-gill/pjgill.net/content/page/about.md

 My preferred pronouns are they/them.[^2]

-[^2]: the use of he/him is deprecated and will be removed in a future update; she/her is currently in alpha.
+[^2]: the use of he/him is deprecated and will be removed in a future update; she/her is currently in closed beta.

 I maintain a [public salary history]({{< ref "page/salary_history.md" >}}).